diidnen/diidnen.github.io/_pages/about.md

   - /about.html
 ---

 I'm a third year undergraduate student from [University College London](https://www.ucl.ac.uk/) (UCL).
-My research interest currently focuses on deep learning, e.g., diffusion models, robustness of deep learning, AI in healthcare, and world models for AI.
+My research interest currently focuses on Math and AI, e.g., diffusion models, robustness of deep learning, AI in healthcare, and world models for AI.